QuentinAmbard/databricks-demo/README.md

-# DEPRECATED - NOT MAINTAINED
+# DEPRECATED - NOT MAINTAINED - TEST
 This repo isn't maintained anymore.
 Refer to the internal Databricks demos for up-to-date resources

 # databricks-demo